bugsnag/bugsnag-node/README.md

 Using Express or Connect Middleware
 -----------------------------------

-If your app uses [Express](http://expressjs.com/) (or [Connect](http://www.senchalabs.org/connect/)), Bugsnag can automatically capture errors that happen during requests, including errors that happen in asynchronous code.
+If your app uses [Express](http://expressjs.com/) or [Connect](http://www.senchalabs.org/connect/), Bugsnag can automatically capture errors that happen during requests, including errors that happen in asynchronous code.

 To ensure that asynchronous errors are routed to the error handler, add the `requestHandler` middleware to your app as the **first** middleware: